codeNinja-2/Rummoreana/src/protocol.md

 Similarly, a set may consist of 3 or 4 standalone cards (e.g. 4H 4D 4S) or one
 card appened to a previously played set of three.

-Finally, the Player discards (unless the game is over):
+Finally, the Bot discards (unless the game is over):

 **discard [card]**

-Every command sent from a Player to the Arena is forwarded verbatim to every other Player.
+Every command sent from a Bot to the Arena is forwarded verbatim to every other Bot.

-When the game ends (whether due to victory or for some other reason), the Arena notifies all players, causing them to shut down:
+When the game ends (whether due to victory or for some other reason), the Arena notifies all Bots, causing them to shut down:

 **gameover**